-On this day in 1978, boxer Muhammad Ali defeats Leon Spinks at the Louisiana Superdome in New Orleans to win the world heavyweight boxing title for the third time in his career, the first fighter ever to do so.
+On September 15, 1978, boxer Muhammad Ali defeats Leon Spinks at the Louisiana Superdome in New Orleans to win the world heavyweight boxing title for the third time in his career, the first fighter ever to do so.
 Following his victory, Ali retired from boxing, only to make a brief comeback two years later.
-Ali, who once claimed he could "float like a butterfly, sting like a bee," left the sport permanently in 1981.
+Ali, who once claimed he could “float like a butterfly, sting like a bee,” left the sport permanently in 1981.

 During the Vietnam War, Ali refused to be inducted into the U.S. armed forces and in 1967 was convicted of draft evasion and banned from boxing for three years.
 He stayed out of prison as his case was appealed and returned to the ring in October 1970, knocking out Jerry Quarry in Atlanta in the third round.
 On March 8, 1971, Ali fought Joe Frazier in the “Fight of the Century” and lost after 15 rounds, the first loss of his professional boxing career.
 In June 1971, the U.S. Supreme Court overturned Ali’s conviction for evading the draft.